VMWare Workspace ONE Access

 The Evolution of TCC on Ventura

-Michael Cowell
+By Michael Cowell

 In the surprisingly stable first beta release of macOS Ventura, there are a number of simple yet impactful security enhancements.
 This blog post will ignore lower-level changes, opting instead to talk about higher level changes that users are likely to interact with, and some of the attacks they’re meant to prevent.
-The (not so slow)… Continue reading The Evolution of TCC on Ventura

 Read More

-Tracy Mosley
+By Tracy Mosley

 Read More

-Pwn2Own 2021: Parallels Desktop Guest to Host Escape
+PWN2OWN 2021: Parallels Desktop Guest to Host Escape

-Ben McBride
+By Ben McBride

-Starting A common challenge when approaching a new vulnerability research problem is getting started.
+A common challenge when approaching a new vulnerability research problem is getting started.
 This is especially true when there is little prior research and strict time constraints.
 I was very interested when Parallels Desktop was announced as a new target for the Zero Day Initiative’s Pwn2Own Vancouver 2021 in the virtualization category.
-It was… Continue reading Pwn2Own 2021: Parallels Desktop Guest to Host Escape
+It was intriguing to me as there had been little prior research on it.
+I suspected there would be a wide range of issues in Parallels, so many different approaches would likely succeed.
+However, the demands for my time and energy, at the time, were particularly onerous.
+Our second son was due to be born any day!
+I would need to be focused and purposeful.

 Read More